benwilcock/spring-cloud-gateway-demo/README.md

 # spring-cloud-gateway-demo

-Code and articles to help folks get started with [Spring Cloud Gateway][3].
+Code and articles to help you get started with [Spring Cloud Gateway][3].

 You can learn about the code read the accompanying articles [here][4].